Recent Advances in End-to-End Automatic Speech Recognition: Other Training Criterion

 where $P_T$ and $P_S$ denote the posterior distributions of the teacher and student networks, respectively.
 The most popular usage of T/S learning in E2E modeling is to learn a small student E2E model from a large teacher E2E model \cite{li2018developing, pang2018compression, kim2019knowledge, panchapagesan2021efficient}.

 Another usage is to learn a streaming E2E model from a non-streaming E2E model \cite{kim2018improved, kurata2019guiding, moriya2020distilling, kurata2020knowledge, kojima21knowledge}.
 It is a little tricky here because the streaming E2E models usually generate delayed decisions.
 For example, the streaming CTC and non-streaming CTC have different output spike patterns.
 Therefore, delicate work has been done in order to make the non-streaming E2E models generate friendly output spikes that can be learned by the streaming E2E models \cite{kurata2019guiding, kurata2020knowledge}.
+Another way to circumvent the spike mismatch is to train the streaming E2E model by using the ASR hypotheses generated from decoding the unlabeled data with a non-streaming E2E model \cite{doutre2021improving}.

-T/S learning can also be used to adapt an E2E model from a source environment to a target environment if the target-domain acoustic data $\hat{\bf{x}}$ can be paired with the source-domain acoustic data $\bf{x}$ either by recording at the same time or fr simulation \cite{meng2019domain, zhang2019knowledge}.
+T/S learning can also be used to adapt an E2E model from a source environment to a target environment if the target-domain acoustic data $\hat{\bf{x}}$ can be paired with the source-domain acoustic data $\bf{x}$ either by recording at the same time or from simulation \cite{meng2019domain, zhang2019knowledge}.
 The loss function in Eq. \eqref{eq:ts} is re-written as

-While standard T/S learning follows a two-step process in which we first train a teacher model and then use the T/S criterion to train a student model, there are recent studies \cite{swaminathan2021codert, nagaraja2021collaborative} that train the teacher and student models at the same time.
+While standard T/S learning follows a two-step process in which we first train a teacher model and then use the T/S criterion to train a student model, there are recent studies \cite{wu2021dynamic, yu2021dual, swaminathan2021codert, nagaraja2021collaborative} that train the teacher and student models at the same time.
 Such a co-learning strategy not only simplifies the training process but also boosts the accuracy of student models.